Chart Color Schemes

 Orange - North is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Orange - North, as per the latest Census, consisted of 90.4% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+Orange - North's dwelling structures, as per the latest Census, comprised 90.4% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro NSW had 88.7% houses and 11.4% other dwellings.
-Home ownership in Orange - North was at 29.1%, with the remaining dwellings either mortgaged (40.3%) or rented (30.7%).
-The median monthly mortgage repayment in the area was $1,777, higher than Non-Metro NSW's average of $1,700.
-The median weekly rent figure was recorded at $375, compared to Non-Metro NSW's $315.
+Home ownership in Orange - North was at 29.1%, with mortgaged dwellings at 40.3% and rented dwellings at 30.7%.
+The median monthly mortgage repayment was $1,777, higher than Non-Metro NSW's average of $1,700.
+The median weekly rent figure was $375, compared to Non-Metro NSW's $315.
 Nationally, Orange - North's mortgage repayments were lower than the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing